 3. Exceptional Social

-If, like a grumpy teenager, you’re asking whether you really have to be sociable, the answer is a resounding yes!
+Like a grumpy teenager, you’re asking whether you really have to be sociable? the answer is a resounding yes!
 Digital trends continue to centre on social media as social media marketing continues to grow, albeit with some differences.
 For one, results from organic social traffic are increasingly difficult to achieve.
 The reason for this is that social networks want companies to invest in paid advertising and are making it harder and harder for organic social media to work for them.
 To this end, the quality of advertising content has to be spot on to ensure that it maximises the number of clicks it receives.

 Instant messaging which has enjoyed phenomenal growth in the past year, is now a new potential source of social media marketing.
-Facebook have devised an approach in which a click on an advertisement in the newsfeed will open up an instant message conversation with the advertiser within Facebook Messenger.
+Facebook has devised an approach in which a click on an advertisement in the newsfeed will open up an instant message conversation with the advertiser within Facebook Messenger.

 However, despite these changes, your effort on social media needs to remain consistent.
 Like that grumpy teenager, hiding in your room won’t get you the results your looking for when you need something from your audience.
 As always, be active, engaging and fun on social media for best results.